 NC-Expert’s relationships within the IT industry extend from senior executives from the largest vendors in the industry through to training many Fortune 50 sized companies’ IT engineering staff.
 We have a long tradition of business, technical, communication, and written work spanning many decades.

-NC-Expert is a registered C corporation based in Pleasanton, California.
+NC-Expert is a privately-held C-corporation based in Pleasanton, California.
 The company was established in 2011 and its services and courses are delivered globally.
-The corporate name is NetCertExpert, Inc. doing business as (DBA) "NC-Expert".
+The corporate name is NetCertExpert, Inc., with the legal dba of NC-Expert.